gdgtashkent/GDG-DevFest-App-Hackathon/App-Requirements.md

 ![](https://i.imgur.com/ipUdGyk.png)

 Screen-2.
-This screen should show agenda for the devfest.
+This screen should show agenda for the DevFest.

 - User must be able view:Topic title,speaker details,start time of session and how long session will last.
 - Sessions should be grouped(Mobile,Cloud,Web)